JaseZiv/chessR/README.md

 daily_leaders <- get_top50_leaderboard(game_type = "daily")
 ```

-For a detailed guide to using the package, see the package
+For a detailed guide to using the package and the functions for
+analysis, see the package
 [vignette](https://jaseziv.github.io/chessR/articles/using_chessR_package.html)